 What are the symptoms of PCOS?

-When should I see a GP?
+When should I consult a GP?

 What treatments are available?

 There's no cure for PCOS, but the symptoms can be treated.
-For example, there is medication for hair growth, irregular periods and to help you get pregnant.

 Will I be able to have a baby?